nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 03 General-Purpose Utilities.markdown

 ##

-10. Execute:
+10. By checking the hostname of the machine by executing the following command:

     `uname -n`

-    and check the hostname.

 ##